A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

-For showcasing the performance of our SS-FNS-EE-ADC(3) implementation, we have considered \ce{[I_{3}(H_{2}O)_{6}]^-} complex, and the excitation energy corresponding to the lowest excited state has been calculated.
-The geometry of the hexa-aqua triiodide complex has been obtained from Ref.\cite{mukhopadhyay2025reduced} where they have used the same system for demonstrating the performance of the SS-FNS-EE-EOM-CCSD method.
-The dyall.av3z basis set has been used for the I atoms, and the uncontracted version of the cc-pVDZ basis set has been used for the O and H atoms.
+To showcase the performance of our SS-FNS-EE-ADC(3) implementation, we have considered the \ce{[I_{3}(H_{2}O)_{6}]^-} complex, and the excitation energy corresponding to the lowest excited state has been calculated.
+The geometry of the hexa-aqua triiodide complex was obtained from Ref.\citenum{mukhopadhyay2025reduced}, where the same system was used to demonstrate the performance of the SS-FNS-EE-EOM-CCSD method.
+The dyall.av3z basis set was used for the I atoms, and the uncontracted version of the cc-pVDZ basis set was used for the O and H atoms.
 The hexa-aqua triiodide complex consists of 21 atoms with 220 electrons.
-The aforementioned basis set utilizes 1394 virtual spinors on a canonical basis, and a Cholesky threshold of $10^{-3}$ has been employed, resulting in 2580 Cholesky vectors.
-The SS-FNS-EE-ADC(3) calculation has been performed in a dedicated workstation with two Intel(R) Xeon(R) Gold 5315Y CPUs @ 3.20 GHz and 2 TB of total RAM.
-After applying frozen core approximation and using an FNS threshold of $10^{-4.5}$, the correlation space in the truncated basis contains 70 occupied and 517 virtual spinors.
-The total time taken for this calculation is 3 days, 18 hours, 25 minutes, and 14 seconds, whereas with a similar computational setting, the SS-FNS-EE-EOM-CCSD took 5 days, 1 hour, 41 minutes.
-The total time taken in the ADC(3) part in the truncated basis is 2 days, 8 hours, 40 minutes, compared to 3 days, 16 hours, 32 minutes taken by the EOM-CCSD version.
-The excitation energy obtained for this complex of the \ce{2_{g}} state is 2.16 eV.
+The aforementioned basis set utilizes 1394 virtual spinors in the canonical basis, and a Cholesky threshold of $10^{-3}$ was employed, resulting in 2580 Cholesky vectors.
+The SS-FNS-EE-ADC(3) calculation was performed on a dedicated workstation with two Intel(R) Xeon(R) Gold 5315Y CPUs @ 3.20 GHz and 2 TB of total RAM.
+After applying frozen-core approximation and using an FNS threshold of $10^{-4.5}$, the correlation space in the truncated basis contains 70 occupied and 517 virtual spinors.
+The total time taken for this calculation was 3 days, 18 hours, 25 minutes, and 14 seconds, whereas with a similar computational setting, the SS-FNS-EE-EOM-CCSD calculation took 5 days, 1 hour, 41 minutes.
+The total time taken for the ADC(3) part in the truncated basis is 2 days, 8 hours, 40 minutes, compared with 3 days, 16 hours, 32 minutes taken by the EOM-CCSD version.
+The excitation energy obtained for the \ce{2_{g}} state of this complex is 2.16 eV.